 - Methotrexate (a medicine taken by the mouth; methotrexate can cause liver disease, so its use is limited to severe cases and is carefully watched with blood tests and sometimes liver biopsies)

 - Retinoids (a special form of Vitamin A-related drugs, retinoids can cause serious side effects, including birth defects)

 - Cyclosporine (a very effective capsule reserved for severe psoriasis because it can cause high blood pressure and damage to kidneys).

-- Newer drugs for treating psoriasis include immune “biologic” therapies.
+Newer drugs for treating psoriasis include injectable immune “biologic” therapies as well as small molecule immune modulating pills.
 They work by blocking the body's immune system from "kick-starting" an autoimmune disease such as psoriasis.